Ali Carter: 2014–15 season

-2015/2016 season
+2015–16 season

 Carter won the Paul Hunter Classic by defeating Shaun Murphy 4–3 in the final with a 95 break in the deciding frame, after a spirited fightback from Murphy to level it from 1–3 down.
 It was Carter's maiden European Tour title and his first ranking title since beating cancer.
 The win was especially fitting as the player it was named after, Paul Hunter, died of cancer in 2006.
 Carter lost 2–6 in the third round of the UK Championship to John Higgins.
 At the World Grand Prix he beat Luca Brecel 4–1 and Tom Ford 4–0 to reach his first ranking event quarter-final of the season, but lost 1–4 to Joe Perry.
 Another followed at the PTC Finals courtesy of knocking out Graeme Dott and Judd Trump both 4–1.
 In the quarters Ricky Walden eliminated him 4–1.
 Carter came through a trio of matches to qualify for the World Championship and held his nerve after leading defending champion Stuart Bingham 5–1 and 8–5 to beat him 10–9.
-Carter took a 9–7 advantage over Alan McManus after the second session of their second round match, but went on to lose 11–13.
+He took a 9–7 advantage over Alan McManus after the second session of their second round match, but went on to lose 11–13.

-2016/2017 season
+2016–17 season

 Carter whitewashed John Higgins 5–0 in the quarter-finals of the World Open and swept past Thepchaiya Un-Nooh 6–1 to play Joe Perry in the final.
-Carter completed a 10–8 win to take his fourth ranking title and first since 2013, as well as regaining his place in the elite top 16.
+He completed a 10–8 win to take his fourth ranking title and first since 2013, as well as regaining his place in the elite top 16.
 At the Shanghai Masters he lost 1–5 in the quarter-finals to Stuart Bingham.
-Carter reached the final of the German Masters by seeing off Martin Gould 6–2 and led Anthony Hamilton 5–2.
+He reached the final of the German Masters by seeing off Martin Gould 6–2 and led Anthony Hamilton 5–2.
 However, he then lost seven of the next eight frames to be defeated 6–9.
 Carter beat Shaun Murphy 5–4 and Neil Robertson 5–3 at the Players Championship and then was defeated 4–6 by Judd Trump in the semi-finals.
 He lost 7–10 to Graeme Dott in the first round of the World Championship.

-2017/2018 season
+2017–18 season

-Carter was a consistent performer in the 2017/18 season.
-He began the season by reaching the semi final of the China Championship, losing 6–4 to Shaun Murphy.
-He also reached the quarter final of the International Championship after beating Jamie Barrett, Andrew Higginson, Stephen Maguire, and Shaun Murphy.
-In the quarter final, Carter forced a decider after trailing 5–3 to Martin Gould, but eventually lost 6–5.
-At the World Snooker Championship, Ali Carter advanced to the quarter final after beating Graeme Dott and Ronnie O'Sullivan.
-He eventually lost 13–8 to Mark Williams.
+Carter was a consistent performer in the 2017–18 season.
+He began by reaching the semi-finals of the China Championship, losing 4–6 to Shaun Murphy.
+He also reached the quarter-finals of the International Championship after beating Jamie Barrett, Andrew Higginson, Stephen Maguire, and Shaun Murphy.
+In the quarter-final, Carter forced a decider after trailing 3–5 to Martin Gould, but eventually lost 5–6.
+At the World Snooker Championship, he advanced to the quarter-finals after beating Graeme Dott and Ronnie O'Sullivan.
+He eventually lost 8–13 to Mark Williams.